Understanding IP Ratings In LED Lighting For Your Home

 IP68 (Dust Tight, Pressure Watertight)

-An IP68 fitting is hermetically sealed and suitable for continuous immersion in water.
+An IP68 fitting is hermetically sealed and suitable for continuous immersion in water

-IP ratings give you a universally consistent way to assess the likely performance of LED Lighting in many typical applications and environments.
-If you’re in any doubt as to what IP rating you need for the specific use you have in mind, then please don’t hesitate to contact an expert for further advice and assistance when planning your purchase.
+If you’re in any doubt as to what IP rating you need for the specific use you have in mind, then please ask an expert for further advice and assistance when planning your purchase.